Last updated on May 23rd, 2023 at 02:49 pm

-After all the hard work that you’ve put into the design of your perfect bound book or hard cover book, it would be a giant disappointment if you receive the printed product with text and other content lost in the binding!
-This disappointment could have all been prevented if only you were warned about the gutter margin.
+After all the hard work and time that you’ve put into the design of your Perfect Bound Book Printing or Hardcover book as an author, it would be a giant disappointment if you receive the printed product with text and other content lost in the binding!
+You can prevent this disappointment by understanding what a book gutter is before going to press.

-A gutter is the section of the page that leads into the binding of perfect bound books and hard cover books.
-These two products have binding types that are clamped and held together with glue.
-This process will cause a “curve” of the pages coming from the spine when the book is open.
+A page gutter is the space on the page that leads into the binding of perfect bound books and hardcover books.
+These two products have binding types that are clamped and set with glue.
+This process will create a “curve” of the paper coming from the spine when the book is open.

-Note: Other forms of binding, such as saddle-stitched booklets, wire-o booklets, and spiral bound booklets, do not require any gutter.
-These products “lay flat” and no content is lost in the “curve” of the page.
+Note: Other forms of print binding, such as saddle stitch booklet printing, Wire Bound Book Printing, and spiral binding, do not add any book gutter.
+These products “lay flat,” and no content is lost in the “curve” of the page.

-To fix this problem, we always recommend proper gutter margins.
-A properly designed gutter margin reduces the risk of losing content in the curve of the pages.
+To fix this problem, we always recommend proper book gutter margins.
+You will find that a properly designed printing gutter margin reduces the risk of losing content between the curve of the pages.

-So, what size should my gutter margin be?
-A gutter margin can smaller for books with less curve, and larger for books with more curve.
-Generally speaking, 0.5 inches for your gutter margin is recommended for most books.
+So, what size should my printing gutter margin be?
+A book gutter margin can be smaller for books with less curve, and larger for books with more curve.
+Generally speaking, 0.5 inches for your gutter margin is the best recommendation for most books.

 What do I do if I have content, such as images or text, that goes across two pages?

-Content that goes across two pages are known as “spreads”.
-“Spreads” can be very difficult to design for when producing perfect bound books or hard cover books due to the gutter.
-If spreads are very important to the overall look and feel of your book, we recommend binding types that “lay flat”, such as saddle stitched booklets, spiral bound booklets, or wire-o booklets.
+Content that goes across two pages is known as “spreads”.
+“Spreads” can be very difficult to design for when producing perfect bound books or hardcover books due to the gutter.
+If great spreads are significant to the overall look and feel of your book, we recommend binding types that “lay flat,” such as saddle-stitched booklets, spiral bound booklets, or wire-o booklets.

-Now that you understand what the gutter margin is, you can take the proper steps to prevent this potential issue.
-Whether it’s choosing to a flat laying binding style, such as saddle stitch booklets, wire-o booklets, or spiral bound booklet, or including the gutter margin when you start designing your perfect bound book or hard cover book.
+Now that you understand what the gutter definition in graphic design and book design is, you can follow the proper steps to prevent this potential issue.
+Whether it’s choosing a flat laying binding style, such as saddle stitch booklets, wire-o booklets, or spiral bound booklet, or including the gutters when you start designing your perfect bound book or hardcover book.

-Printivity offers complimentary templates for all standard perfect bound book dimensions. if you still have questions about the gutter margin, call Printivity at 1-877-649-5463!
+Printivity is one of the top printers offering a number of complimentary templates for all standard perfect bound book dimensions. if you still have questions about the gutter margin, please call Printivity and share at 1-877-649-5463!